Vin americanii!: Resistance groups

 Resistance groups uniformly saw American aid as vital to their success.
 One of the accusations put forth at the trial of the Sumanele Negre group was that its members had developed contacts with American intelligence officers, together studying the possibility of collaborating and coming up with a plan to overthrow the regime.
 This accusation was repeated for most groups captured later on.

 American sources confirm the fact that the Central Intelligence Agency tried to develop links with Romanian partisans at the end of the 1940s.
 The Office of Policy Coordination recruited Romanian refugees in Western Europe starting in 1949.
 The latter were ready to establish contacts with resistance groups, whom they intended to supply with light arms, munitions, radio transmitters and medicines.
 To this end, the OPC created training camps in Italy, France, and Greece, where recruits learned how to use radio transmitters and make parachute jumps.
-The Graiul Sângelui organization, led by professor Ion Vulcănescu and retired General Nicolae Ciupercă sought to facilitate the actions of American airborne troops which they hoped were to land in Romania.
-In Fall 1948, the organization was disbanded by the Securitate and its leaders were arrested, tried, and condemned to long prison terms.
+The Graiul Sângelui organisation, led by professor Ion Vulcănescu and retired general Nicolae Ciupercă sought to facilitate the actions of American airborne troops which they hoped were to land in Romania.
+In the autumn of 1948, the organisation was disbanded by the Securitate and its leaders were arrested, tried, and condemned to long prison terms.

 Exiled former Iron Guard members, working with American and French officers, developed a plan of their own, involving the parachuting of 50 men into Romania who would then contact mountain resistance groups.
 Preparations took place in the French Occupation Zone of Germany, around Paris, and in the south of France, with a focus on parachute jumping, night-time orientation, and shooting.
 Parachute jumps happened especially in Transylvania between 1950 and 1953, but many of those who dropped in were caught by the Securitate.
 10 or 13 of them were executed in 1953, and recruitment ceased the following year.